Crane1195/CL-FW/README.md

 ## Credits
 [@JonnyHaystack](https://github.com/JonnyHaystack) - Creator of [HayB0XX](https://github.com/JonnyHaystack/HayB0XX), providing the pinout of the B0XX r2, the most up to date coordinates for Melee mode, and an example to follow for how to use PlatformIO.

+[@Nicohood](https://github.com/NicoHood/Nintendo) - Creator of the [Nintendo Library](https://github.com/NicoHood/Nintendo) used for AVR boards.

+[@MHeironimus](https://github.com/MHeironimus) - Creator of the [PC Dinput Gamepad Library](https://github.com/MHeironimus/ArduinoJoystickLibrary) used for AVR boards.

+[@Arduino](https://github.com/Arduino) - Creators of open source hardware and libraries used for AVR boards, including the [Keyboard library used in this firmware](https://github.com/arduino-libraries/Keyboard)

 ## Contact
 Let me know if you have any issues with the firmware in my Discord Server: https://craneslab.xyz/discord

+## License
+CL-FW is licenced under the GNU GPL Version 3.
+[See the included LICENSE file for details](https://github.com/Crane1195/CL-FW/blob/main/LICENSE).

 ## Support my work
 I set up a donation link for people who appreciate my work and wish to donate.
 Donations are greatly appreciated, but are far from necessary: